 Anti-Bullying Week is a great starting point, but this work is so important it deserves to be discussed throughout the entire year.
 That’s why this year we’ve designed a campaign that will help you keep up the momentum of your great work by building on conversations and progressing ideas.

-Our campaign will take you on a journey; breaking down the broad concept of #ChooseRespect into four stages:
+Our campaign will take you on a journey that you can join at any time; breaking down the broad concept of #ChooseRespect into four stages:

 Celebrating Difference (coming in January)